 Recently, some companies have begun to replace HFCS with regular beet sugar in a few of their products as more and more people learn about HFCS and protest against it, but still, one of the effects of the farm bill is to create a negative feedback loop that perpetuates the highly profitable standard American diet.

 These junk-food subsidies make it much cheaper to buy a burger, fries, and soda from a fast-food restaurant than it is to buy grass-fed beef and veggies.
 It's not that these natural and organic foods necessarily cost more to grow or produce; it’s just that the prices for the junk foods are being artificially reduced by the government.

 The end result is a food culture that is a primary driver of diabetes and disease, rather than a primary driver of health!

-According to one meta-analysis, drinking just ONE soda -- or other sweetened drink, including Vitamin Water -- per day can raise your risk of developing diabetes by 25 percent, compared to drinking just one sugary drink per month.
+According to one meta-analysis, drinking just ONE soda — or other sweetened drink, including sweetened, bottled water with vitamins in it — per day can raise your risk of developing diabetes by 25 percent, compared to drinking just one sugary drink per month.

 Diabetes Drugs Are NOT the Answer

 Source: Centers for Disease Control and Prevention

 The failure of conventional medicine to effectively prevent and treat diabetes is most evident in the dangerous drugs it promotes, foremost of which is Avandia.
 Avandia hit the market in 1999, after the mounting of a multimillion-dollar ad campaign that made it a blockbuster drug.
 By 2006, Avandia’s annual revenue was 3.2 billion dollars.